-Writers Write is a writing resource.
-In this post, we give you some excellent advice on where to start your short story.
+In this post, Writers Write offers you some excellent advice on where to start your short story.

 How do you know where to start your short story?